grighter2/hello-world/README.md

 # hello-world
-UNL MECH 498 Spring 2020 class
+UNL MECH 498 Spring 2020
+Respository for class projects and work